ytechie/ytechie-blog/src/documents/2008/05/when-should-you-use-database-constraints/index.html.md

 A discussion came up at work recently about the extent of constraint usage in your databases.
 There were basically 2 camps:

 1. Constrain everything humanly possible.
-If it's an integer that wouldn't normally be negative, add a &quot;&gt;= 0&quot; constraint.2.
+If it's an integer that wouldn't normally be negative, add a &quot;>= 0&quot; constraint.2.
 Constrain primarily where it's necessary to maintain referential integrity.

 Consider the following diagram.
 It's a map of the flow of data from your user, which eventually makes its way into the database.